Leibniz-HBI/spiderexpress/README.md

 1. Have `poetry` installed.
 2. Clone this repository.
-3. `cd` into the newly repositories' folder.
+3. `cd` into the newly created repositories' folder.
 4. Install all dependencies with `poetry install`.
 5. To open virtual environment, run `poetry shell`.
 6. To run the test suite, run `pytest` inside the virtual environments shell.